Rigidity of Julia sets for Henon type maps: Basic properties of H enon type maps on

 Now if $f'$ is another H\'enon type map of degree $d'$ then since $f^{-1}(V)$ does not contain $I_-$, we have $\deg (f\circ f')^{-1}(V)=dd'\deg(V)$ and therefore $\deg(f\circ f')=\deg(f)\deg(f')$.
 This also allows us to obtain the first assertion of the last proposition.
 The idea here can be used in the more general setting of algebraically stable meromorphic maps considered in \cite{FS1,Sibony}.

 We close this section by observing that since periodic points in $\C^2$ belong to $K$, the following result shows that $K$ is always non-empty.

 \begin{proposition} Let $f$ be a H\'enon type automorphism of degree $d$ of $\C^2$.
-Then $f$ admits $d^n$ points periodic of period $n$ in $\C^2$ counted with multiplicity.
-Moreover, it admits an infinite number of distinct periodic orbits. \end{proposition} \proof A theorem by Shub-Sullivan \cite[p.323]{KH} implies that if $a$ is an isolated fixed point for all $f^n$ then the multiplicity of $a$ as a fixed point of $f^n$ is bounded uniformly on $n$.
+Then $f$ admits $d^n$ periodic points of period $n$ in $\C^2$ counted with multiplicity.
+Moreover, it admits an infinite number of distinct periodic orbits and has periodic points of arbitrary large period. \end{proposition} \proof A theorem by Shub-Sullivan \cite[p.323]{KH} implies that if $a$ is an isolated fixed point for all $f^n$ then the multiplicity of $a$ as a fixed point of $f^n$ is bounded uniformly on $n$.
 Therefore, the second assertion in the proposition is a consequence of the first one.

 For the first assertion, since $f^n$ is a H\'enon type map of degree $d^n$, we only need to consider the case $n=1$.
 If $a$ is a fixed point in $\C^2$ we can associate it to the point $(a,a)$ in the intersection of $\Gamma$ with the diagonal $\Delta$ of $\P^2\times\P^2$.
 The above description of $f$ at infinity shows that outside $\C^2\times\C^2$ the graph $\Gamma$ intersects $\Delta$ transversally at two points $I_+\times I_+$ and at $I_-\times I_-$.
 So the number of fixed points in $\C^2$ counted with multiplicity is equal to $\{\Gamma\}\smallsmile \{\Delta\}-2$.